databrary/presentations/jlsc-15/jlsc.md

 This led to a decision to hire a staff member with specific responsibilities for community outreach and to the hiring of a staff member with experience in library and information science.
 These team members and our technical staff interact directly with researchers, providing hands-on support at every stage of the researcher's interactions with Databrary.
 Staff assist with initial user registration, consult with research ethics boards, and manage data curation (see Curation below).
-The Databrary team actively seeks out new potential contributors and datasets, and the team has established partnerships with some of the main scholarly associations in the developmental and learning sciences: the Society for Research in Child Development (SRCD), the International Society on Infant Studies (ISIS), the Cognitive Development Society (CDS), and the American Educational Research Association (AERA).
+The Databrary team actively seeks out new potential contributors and datasets, and the team has established partnerships with some of the main scholarly associations in the developmental and learning sciences: the Society for Research in Child Development (SRCD), the International Congress on Infant Studies (ICIS), the Cognitive Development Society (CDS), and the American Educational Research Association (AERA).

 Databrary has also attempted to forge a consensus on professional values concerning the questions of what materials to share, when in the research life cycle should materials be shared, who should share, and how one should acknowledge the use of shared data and other materials.
 A Data Sharing Manifesto (Databrary, 2015b) articulates the project's philosophy.